portainer/portainer-docs/docs/source/configuration.rst

 Use your own logo
 =================

 You do not like our logo?
 Want to make Portainer more corporate?
-Don't worry, you can easily switch for an external logo using the ``--logo`` flag:
+Don't worry, you can easily switch for an external logo (it must be exactly 155px by 55px) using the ``--logo`` flag:

 .. code-block:: bash